AngelMunoz/Gamino/README.md

 Gamino is a minimal F# MonoGame project demonstrating how to set up a 3D isometric rendering environment using `.obj` models.
 It features an "assembled" character composed of multiple 3D parts (head, body, arms) rendering in a staggered isometric projection.

+> Assets used in this project are sourced from https://kaylousberg.itch.io/prototype-bits

 ## Key Features

-*   **F# Architecture**: Uses a functional, module-based architecture separating Game Logic, Initialization, and Rendering from the MonoGame `Game` class wrapper.
+- **F# Architecture**: Uses a functional, module-based architecture separating Game Logic, Initialization, and Rendering from the MonoGame `Game` class wrapper.
-*   **Isometric Camera**: Implements an orthographic camera setup to simulate a 2.5D isometric view suitable for staggered tile maps.
+- **Isometric Camera**: Implements an orthographic camera setup to simulate a 2.5D isometric view suitable for staggered tile maps.
-*   **3D Model Compositing**: Demonstrates how to render multiple independent 3D model parts sharing a common origin to appear as a single animated entity.
+- **3D Model Compositing**: Demonstrates how to render multiple independent 3D model parts sharing a common origin to appear as a single animated entity.

 ## Project Structure

-*   `Program.fs`: The main entry point and game logic.
+- `Program.fs`: The main entry point and game logic.
-*   `Gamino.Core`: A module containing the functional core of the game.
+- `Gamino.Core`: A module containing the functional core of the game.
-*   `Content/`: Contains the assets and the MonoGame Content Builder configuration (`.mgcb`).
+- `Content/`: Contains the assets and the MonoGame Content Builder configuration (`.mgcb`).

 ## Working with Content (MonoGame Content Pipeline)